 The Committee considers the advice of independent remuneration consultants and other external providers as required.
-This advice is used for informed decision-making purposes and is not a substitute for thorough consideration and debate of remuneration matters by the Committee.
+This advice is used for informed decision making purposes and is not a substitute for thorough consideration and debate of remuneration matters by the Committee.

-During FY2016, KPMG was engaged by the Remuneration and Nomination Committee to provide benchmarking data for CEO and Non-Executive Director remuneration, and to provide ad hoc advice in relation to market practice in various other areas.
+During FY2016, KPMG was engaged by the Remuneration and Nomination Committee to provide benchmarking data for CEO and non-executive director remuneration, and to provide ad hoc advice in relation to market practice in various other areas.

-The Board is satisfied that the services provided by KPMG were free from undue influence by members of the KMP, about whom the recommendations may relate.
+The Board is satisfied that the services provided by KPMG were free from undue influence by members of the key management personnel about whom the recommendations may relate.